Doctoral Program Admissions

 What we look at:

-We consider the whole student, including undergraduate and graduate transcripts, program of study, standardized test scores (GRE), recommendation letters, research experiences, and the candidate’s personal statement.
+We consider the whole student, including undergraduate and graduate transcripts, program of study, recommendation letters, research experiences, and the candidate’s personal statement.

 Admission is competitive, and we are proud of the diverse academic, cultural, and national backgrounds of each incoming class.